 At our National Cancer Information Center trained Cancer Information Specialists can answer questions 24 hours a day, every day of the year to empower you with accurate, up-to-date information to help you make educated health decisions.
 We connect patients, caregivers, and family members with valuable services and resources.

 Or ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

-Grantee: Carla Kim, PhD
+Grantee: Carla F. Kim, PhD

-Institution: Boston Children’s Hospital and Harvard Medical School
+Institution: Children's Hospital Boston

 “We know very little about the early events that transform a normal lung cell into a cancer cell.
 In this study, we were able to use tumor samples from people who had been diagnosed with an early stage of lung cancer to show that our organoids truly mimic what happens in patients at the very early stages.
 We can see changes in the organoids within 7 days that can take months to see in lab mice and even longer, probably years, in patients.”

 Every cell in the body is made up of genes.
 The KRAS gene belongs to a class of genes known as oncogenes.
 Oncogenes play a big part in telling a cell when and how it should grow and divide.
 But when oncogenes somehow change (mutate), they have the potential to cause normal cells to act differently, make them grow and divide too fast, and become cancerous.
 Mutations in the KRAS gene are common.
 They are present in about 25 to 30% of lung adenocarcinomas, the most common type of non-small cell lung cancer (NSCLC).
 Lung cancers that test positive for KRAS gene mutations typically have a poor prognosis and tend to be resistant to treatment.